shubamakabra/mURLoc/README.txt

 After registrating, the user will be stored in a text document users.txt, and is therefore included even if the program is shut down.

 There are account-functionalities, but they are not completed.
-Some functionality is working, but not the complete thing..
+Some functionality is working, but not the complete thing...

 How to use:
     1. First start the program.
 If there are no users, it will enter user registration automatically.